petmat/less-code-is-more/src/pages/utility-types-part2/index.md

   }[Keys]
 ```

-Here's an example how to use it:
+Here's an example of how to use it:

 ```typescript
 interface Person {